eggheadio-projects/get-started-with-elasticsearch-notes/00-environment-setup.md

 ## Having Environment Issues?

 Don't worry, I also came across a few issues while setting up my local environment.
+There have been a few updates to Elasticsearch since the creation of this course, so we need to accomodate those changes by updating our environment code.
 Thankfully a few people have commented on how to fix the issues I delt with within the comments of the course's [first section](https://egghead.io/lessons/elasticsearch-get-data-from-elasticsearch-by-id-using-http).

 Now let's jump into the issues I had in hopes that they'll help you.